Media Industry Development Authority of Fiji

-The Media Industry Development Authority of Fiji (MIDA) is an independent statutory body that regulates mass media in Fiji.
-The Authority was established in June 2010 by the Fijian government under the Media Industry Development Decree of 2010.
+The Media Industry Development Authority of Fiji (MIDA) was an independent statutory body that regulated mass media in Fiji.
+The Authority was established in June 2010 by the Fijian government under the Media Industry Development Decree 2010.
 It enforces media ethics which governs all media organizations in Fiji as well as regulating media content and implementing rules on advertising.
+In April 2023, the coalition government led by Prime Minister Sitiveni Rabuka voted to repeal the authority.

-The Authority consists of a chairperson and five members which includes the Solicitor-General as well as four others representing the public, one representing consumers, one representing women, one representing children and a journalist representing the media industry.
+The Authority consisted of a chairperson and five members which included the Solicitor-General as well as four others representing the public, one representing consumers, one representing women, one representing children and a journalist representing the media industry.
 All members including the chairperson are appointed by the Attorney-General of Fiji and serves for 3 years.